PSebaRaj/pBay/README.md

 ## Diagram
 ![pBay](./PBayDiagram.jpg)

-Microservices should only know email or address, and use RPC to retrieve the rest of the user's
+Microservices should only know user email or given product name, and use RPC to retrieve the rest of the user's
-	or address's data
+	data

 ## To-Do:
 - [ ] Add Swagger